-On April 18, 2023 November 17, 2023, we were notified by the NYSE that we were not in compliance with Section 802.01C of the NYSE Listed Company Manual because the average closing price of our common stock was less than \$1.00 over a consecutive 30 trading-day period.
+On November 17, 2023, we were notified by the NYSE that we are not in compliance with Section 802.01C of the NYSE Listed Company Manual because the average closing price of our common stock was less than \$1.00 over a consecutive 30 trading-day period.
 The notice had no immediate impact on the listing of our common stock, which will continue to be listed and traded on the NYSE during the period allowed to regain compliance, subject to our compliance with other listing standards.
-On July 3, 2023, we received a letter from We notified the NYSE notifying us that we had regained intend to cure the stock price deficiency and to return to compliance with Section 802.01C the NYSE continued listing standard.
-We can regain compliance at any time within the six-month period following receipt of the NYSE Listed Company Manual, however notice if on the last trading day of any calendar month during the cure period our common stock have a closing share price of at least \$1.00 and an average closing share price of at least \$1.00 over the 30 trading-day period ending on the last trading day of that month.
-Under the NYSE's rules, if we determine that we will cure the stock price deficiency by taking an action that will require stockholder approval at our next annual meeting of stockholders, the price condition will be deemed cured if the price promptly exceeds \$1.00 per share, and the price remains above that level for at least the following 30 trading days.
+We notified the NYSE that we intend to cure the stock price deficiency and to return to compliance with the NYSE continued listing standard.
+We can regain compliance at any time within the six-month period following receipt of the NYSE notice (subject to permitted extension(s) by the NYSE) if on the last trading day of any calendar month during the cure period our common stock ~~have~~ has a closing share price of at least \$1.00 and an average closing share price of at least \$1.00 over the 30 trading-day period ending on the last trading day of that month.
+Under the NYSE's rules, if ~~we determine~~ a listed company determines that ~~we~~ it will cure the stock price deficiency by taking an action that will require stockholder approval at ~~our~~ its next annual meeting of stockholders, the price condition will be deemed cured if the price promptly exceeds \$1.00 per share, and the price remains above that level for at least the following 30 trading days.
+We submitted a reverse stock split proposal to our stockholders at our 2024 annual meeting to increase the trading price of our common stock and regain compliance.
+The reverse stock split proposal was approved by the stockholders at the 2024 annual meeting and we can implement the reverse stock split within the range approved by our stockholders before December 31, 2024.
 A reverse stock split may allow us to meet the minimum bid price requirement, but we cannot assure you that a reverse stock split will be approved by our stockholders or that any reverse stock split, if implemented, will be sufficient to enable us to maintain our NYSE listing.
-Additionally, if a reverse stock split is implemented, there is can be no assurance that we the market price per new share of our common stock following the reverse stock split will remain unchanged or will increase in compliance with NYSE continued listing standards proportion to the reduction in the future, including Section 802.01C number of old shares of our common stock outstanding before the reverse stock split.
-The liquidity of the NYSE Listed Company Manual shares of our common stock may be affected adversely by any reverse stock split given the reduced number of shares of our common stock that will be outstanding following the reverse stock split.
+Additionally, if a reverse stock split is implemented, there can be no assurance that the market price per new share of our common stock following the reverse stock split will remain unchanged or will increase in proportion to the reduction in the number of ~~old~~ shares of our common stock outstanding before the reverse stock split. split, and there is no assurance that the stock price increase resulting from any reverse stock split will be maintained.
+The liquidity of the shares of our common stock may be affected adversely by any reverse stock split given the reduced number of shares of our common stock that will be outstanding following the reverse stock split.
 Furthermore, following any reverse stock split, the resulting market price of our common stock may not attract new investors and may not satisfy the investing requirements of those investors.